The classification of compact simply connected biquotients in dimension 6 and 7: Preliminaries

-There is a strong link between representation theory and part 2 of Proposition \ref{diffeostabilize}, coming from Malcev's Theorem \cite{Ma}:
+There is a strong link between representation theory and (2) of Proposition \ref{diffeostabilize}, coming from Malcev's Theorem \cite{Ma}:

 \begin{theorem} Suppose $G\in\{SU(n), Sp(n), SO(n)\}$ and let $f,g:H\rightarrow G$ be homomorphisms, thought of as $n$-dimensional complex, quaternionic, or real representations.
 If $f$ and $g$ determine equivalent representations, then the images in $G$ are conjugate, except possibly when $G = SO(2n)$.
-In this case, the images are always conjugate in $O(2n)$ and conjugate in $SO(2n)$ iff at least one irreducible subrepresentation is odd dimensional.
-Conversely, if the images of $f$ and $g$ are conjugate, then there is an automorphism $\phi:H\rightarrow H$ for which $f = g\circ \phi$.
+In this case, the images are always conjugate in $O(2n)$ and conjugate in $SO(2n)$ if at least one irreducible subrepresentation is odd dimensional.
+Conversely, if the images of $f$ and $g$ are conjugate, then there is an automorphism $\phi:H\rightarrow H$ for which $f$ and $g\circ \phi$ determine equivalent representations.

 \end{theorem}